 A report from Algiers’ casbah during the Arab uprisings.

 Why the UAE’s sleepy East Coast could be crucial.

 Interview with the co-chair of Turkey's Kurdish opposition.

 Excerpts of selected broadcast work (2015-17).
 Includes programme hosting, package and show production, and reporting on breaking news.

 Report from Istanbul on the night of the 2016 putsch.

 Report on Suat Raya, a Syrian station broadcasting from Istanbul.

 Report from Manchester the day after the 2017 terror attack.

 We ask why power and money rarely lead to good taste.

-Christopher Lord is a writer, editor and radio correspondent, and currently Monocle’s Features Editor, based in London.
+Christopher Lord is a writer, editor and radio correspondent, and currently a broadcast journalist for the BBC, based in London.